rails-girls-summer-of-code/summer-of-code/blog/_posts/2020-03-17-alumni-interview-jessica.md

 <h3>Supporting RGSoC students</h3>

-If you’ve been inspired by Jessica’s story and would like to help more beginner coders get started and bring more diversity to open source, you can <a href="https://railsgirlssummerofcode.org/campaign/"> donate to the RGSoC crowdfunding campaign</a>.
+If you’ve been inspired by Jessica’s story and would like to help more beginner coders get started and bring more diversity to open source, you can <a href="https://railsgirlssummerofcode.org/campaign/">donate to the RGSoC crowdfunding campaign</a>.
 Every cent goes towards funding RGSoC student scholarships.
 And it'll make you feel good, we promise.